 Five days of sick pay is entitled only after six months working for one employer.
 You will get paid the relevant or average daily pay for sick leave.

-Employers have the the right to request proof of the illness, such as a medical certificate.
+Employers have the right to request proof of the illness, such as a medical certificate.
 If this is asked for within the first three days of the sick leave, the employer is responsible for any costs the employee might incur to gain this proof.
 Employers can’t insist that you visit a particular medical practitioner.

 Ending your employment

 You can’t work forever, especially when backpacking in New Zealand.
 But when resigning from your job, you need to give your employer notice by telling your manager or handing in a letter of resignation to your employer.
 Then you will work the notice period stated in your employment agreement.
 Check out the good practices for ending your employment in New Zealand here.

 If your employer chooses to end your employment through dismissal, restructure or redundancy, then they must follow a formal process.
 For example, if being dismissed, you have the right to be told what the problem is.
 In any case of the employer ending your employment, you should be given a genuine opportunity to contribute to decisions.